Meeshbhoombah/Core-Git-Branching/Script.md

 Normally Linus would leave well enough alone, but he was worried that an animal might escape.
 He stuck his head in the door, the color of the foliage was intense greens, browns and chartreuse, he called out for a zoo keeper but got no response.

+He kicked the gate next to him.
+Linus was mad.
+Where was the god damn zookeeper?
+Just then he heard the zookeeper call out, "Go on you magical man, go forth."

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.